hoangsonww/Collabify-Project-Manager/README.md

 [![Docker](https://img.shields.io/badge/Docker-Container-2496ED?style=for-the-badge&logo=docker&logoColor=white)](https://www.docker.com/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-green?style=for-the-badge)](LICENSE)

 **Collabify** is a modern, feature-rich project management tool designed to help teams plan, organize, and collaborate seamlessly.
-Built on [Next.js](https://nextjs.org/) (as a full-stack framework), styled with [Tailwind CSS](https://tailwindcss.com/), and powered by [Shadcn UI](https://ui.shadcn.com/), Collabify provides a great user experience with beautiful UI components and smooth animations via [Framer Motion](https://www.framer.com/motion/).
+Built on [Next.js](https://nextjs.org/) (as a full-stack framework), styled with [Tailwind CSS](https://tailwindcss.com/), and powered by [Shadcn UI](https://ui.shadcn.com/), Collabify provides a great user experience with beautiful UI components and smooth animations via [Framer Motion](https://www.framer.com/motion/), with internationalization support using [i18next](https://www.i18next.com/) for multilingual capabilities.

 One of the key features is secure authentication using [Auth0](https://auth0.com/), which is integrated using both Regular Web Applications (RWA) and Machine-to-Machine (M2M) credentials, with Role-Based Access Control (RBAC) for enhanced security.
 The application also utilizes [MongoDB](https://www.mongodb.com/) for data storage, ensuring reliable and scalable data management.
-Internationalization (i18n) support is provided through the [i18next](https://www.i18next.com/) library, allowing for easy localization of the application.
+Another key feature is the integration of **a chatbot assistant**, which provides users with a conversational interface to interact with the application and get assistance with their projects and tasks.

 <p align="center">
   <img src="img/collabify.png" alt="Collabify Logo" width="30%" style="border-radius: 8px">